 Securing the work area preventing public access Struck by falling objects Fall from height Public Access and exclusion zones Collapse of a structure Where demolition work is adjacent to a public place, residential housing and there is a risk of work activities impacting on members of the public from falling debris or use of plant, a method of protection should be selected and: erected before the commencement of demolition work kept in position at all times during the progress of the work, and regularly inspected and maintained to prevent unauthorised access to the works area Control measures to isolate the work from the public may include installing security fencing, containment sheets and mesh, an overhead protective structure, road closures and specified exclusion zones.
 Overhead protective structures should be provided for public walkways in conjunction with perimeter fencing.
 Overhead protection may be constructed from scaffolding, fabricated steel or timber and should be designed to withstand an appropriate load.
 Exclusion zones To protect workers undertaking demolition activities, exclusion zones should be considered to prevent unauthorised personnel entering work areas.
 A system to prevent falling objects impacting on workers should be implemented.
 In particular, any area where a falling object might reasonably be expected to land should be designated an exclusion zone.
 The enclosed and/or protected area should extend horizontally to a safe distance beyond the overhead work area.
-Planning for exclusion zones should take into consideration: erecting secure impassable barricades with adequate signage to prevent unauthorised pedestrian or vehicular access to the area providing information to workers and other persons at the workplace advising them of the status of the exclusion zones, and providing supervision so that no unauthorised person enters an exclusion zone.
-Exclusion zones and safe distances may be required during: the stripping, removal and/or dropping of debris the operation of demolition plant or equipment pre-weakening activities for a deliberate collapse, and the deliberate collapse or pulling over of buildings or structures.
+Planning for exclusion zones should take into consideration: • erecting secure impassable barricades with adequate signage to prevent unauthorised pedestrian or vehicular access to the area • providing information to workers and other persons at the workplace advising them of the status of the exclusion zones, and • providing supervision so that no unauthorised person enters an exclusion zone.
+Exclusion zones and safe distances may be required during: the stripping, removal and/or dropping of debris the operation of demolition plant or equipment • pre-weakening activities for a deliberate collapse, and the deliberate collapse or pulling over of buildings or structures.

 Demolishing Monitor work position at all times.
-Ensure: No standing behind reversing vehicles Sufficient distance from plant during operation No work being conducted in established "no go zones" for pedestrians Alertness at all times.
-Listen for: Reversing alarms/beepers Calls from Plant Operators Work position in clear sight of plant operators Be aware of exclusion zones and safety barriers / warning signage erected.
-Follow traffic management plan requirements upon arrival.
+Ensure: - No standing behind reversing vehicles - Sufficient distance from plant during operation - No work being conducted in established "no go zones" for pedestrians - No work being conducted in established "no go zones" for pedestrians - No work being conducted in established "no go zones" for pedestrians - Neversing alarms/beepers - Calls from Plant Operators - Work position in clear sight of plant operators - Be aware of exclusion zones and safety barriers / warning signage erected. - Follow traffic management plan requirements upon arrival.
 Demolition process.
-Ensure: Follow demolition plan Determine if demolition work to be completed by hand and review if this can be done by machine or in teams Demolish sequentially or in teams - Demolish sequentially - Generally demolish from top down (see plan)r - Walls demolished evenly if possible Manual demolition Observe any usual movements in structure indicating possible structural instability Drop zones isolated to protect from falling materials.
-Manual demolition.
-Ensure: Follow demolition plan All PPE worn Structure deemed safe to work on Do not cut or attempt to remove items while item moving under load e.g. cutting reinforcement in concrete when breaking Do not enter defined no go zones or areas where overhead work is in progress All free standing walls braced Trenches are adequately shored Do not load floors with excess weight Structural members cut as per engineers specification and /or plan Consider tension in framework when dismantling.
-Remove all glass prior to demolition - Assess the size of the glass and frame. - Get help if glass needs to be secured while rubbers are being removed
+Ensure: - - Follow demolition work to be completed by hand and review if this can be done by machine or in teams - Demolish sequentially - Generally demolish from top down (see plan)r - Walls demolished evenly if possible - Observe any usual movements in structure indicating possible structural instability - Drop zones isolated to protect from falling materials.
+Manual demolition Manual demolition.
+Ensure: - Follow demolition plan - All PPE worn - Structure deemed safe to work on - Do not cut or attempt to remove items while item moving under load e.g. cutting reinforcement in concrete when breaking - Do not enter defined no go zones or areas where overhead work is in progress - All free standing walls braced - Trenches are adequately shored - Do not load floors with excess weight - Structural members cut as per engineers specification and /or plan - Consider tension in framework when dismantling.
+Remove all glass prior to demolition - - Assess the size of the glass and frame. - Get help if glass needs to be secured while rubbers are being removed